anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * Registrar-agent: possesses it's own LDevID(RegAgt) credentials of the site domain.
   In addition, it may possess the IDevID CA certificate of the pledge vendor/manufacturer to verify the pledge certificate in the received request messages.
   It has the address of the domain registrar through configuration or by discovery, e.g., mDNS/DNSSD.
-  The registrar-agent has acquired pledge-voucher-request and pledge-enrollment-request objects(s).
+  The registrar-agent has acquired PVR and PER objects(s).

 * Registrar: possesses the IDevID CA certificate of the pledge vendor/manufacturer and an it's own LDevID(Reg) credentials of the site domain.